PagerDuty/retrospectives-docs/docs/planning.md

 These are suggested timeboxes for activities within a 60-minute retrospective:

-- [10 minutes] Reviewing the team’s metrics
+- [10 minutes] Reviewing the team's metrics
 - [5-10 minutes] Idea generation for discussion topics
 - [2 minutes] Team votes on which topics to discuss
-- 5 minutes per discussion topic, with an additional 3 minutes per topic at the team’s discretion
+- 5 minutes per discussion topic, with an additional 3 minutes per topic at the team's discretion
 - [5 minutes] Teammates give each other appreciations<sup>2</sup> for a job well done

 If at any point, the team completes an activity before the end of its allotted timebox, the facilitator can step in and propel the team onto the next activity or discussion topic.

 ---
-1. Some teams have found success with having the role of “accountabilibuddy” on the team, whose job is to remind the team of a team agreement, especially when the team is at risk of breaking it.
+1. Some teams have found success with having the role of "accountabilibuddy" on the team, whose job is to remind the team of a team agreement, especially when the team is at risk of breaking it.

 2. Appreciations are thank-you messages teammates write to each other to acknowledge the team member(s) who helped their colleagues get things done or to recognize team members who went above and beyond in their work.
 For example, appreciations can be read aloud by their writers before the facilitator concludes the retrospective.
-This boosts team morale, especially after an emotionally charged retrospective discussion, and reminds the team of all the good they’ve accomplished.
+This boosts team morale, especially after an emotionally charged retrospective discussion, and reminds the team of all the good they've accomplished.